aplteam/MarkAPL/Files/Styles.md

 #### Link report

-If `reportLinks` is 1 all links are listed at the very end of the document (but before any footnotes) with their URLs and link text.
+If `reportLinks` is 1, all links are listed at the very end of the document (but before any footnotes) with their URLs and link text.
 These are embraced by a single `<div>` with the ID "external_link_collection".

-MarkAPL's own style sheet define styles for the contents of those `<div>`s, but you might have different ideas.
+`MarkAPL`'s own style sheets define styles for the contents of those `<div>`s, but you might have different ideas.

-### Class names and IDs assigned by MarkAPL
+### Class names and IDs assigned by `MarkAPL`

-There are a few HTML elements that get a class name assigned by MarkAPL in order to make styling them easy:
+There are a few HTML elements that get a class name assigned by `MarkAPL` in order to make styling them easy:

 * All footnote links in the document get the class "footnote_link" assigned .
   These are the links pointing to the list of footnotes at the very end of the document.